 5. Networking

 The way you present yourself, say goodbye, or start a conversation is critical when building a business.
 Effective networking can lead to certain levels that few can imagine.
-Any entrepreneur that attends a networking event and goes unnoticed loses a gold mine of relationships and contacts.
+Any entrepreneur who attends a networking event and goes unnoticed loses a gold mine of relationships and contacts.
 Networking is crucial and required to expand opportunities for business and professional growth.

 Networking is a soft skill needed to increase your network of professional contacts.
 Without the right connections, there is no growth, and there is no business.